VinCode91/learn-spring-baeldung/README.md

 For example the **within pointcut designator** matches all the methods declared within a type. *A type here is an expression matching either package names, class names and interfaces*

 There are several pointcut designators such as the execution of a method, a type, method arguments or annotations

+### Spring AOP vs AspectJ
+Spring interprets the annotations of AspectJ, but the runtime is still pure Spring AOP.
+The lower-level AOP API can also be used to define aspects programmatically, but this is less common. **Spring itself recommends to use the @AspectJ annotation style for most cases**.

+Besides Spring AOP implementation performs runtime weaving by using proxies, while AspectJ performs weaving at the compile time by using the AspectJ compiler.
+Due to this proxy-based nature of Spring AOP, the advices apply only on public methods.
+To intercept private or protected methods as well we can use AspectJ.

+## M9L3: Spring Expresion Language (SpEL)
+**pEL is quite a powerful expression language which basically supports querying and manipulating the full object graph at runtime**

+When referencing bean in SpEL expression, make sure to use actual bean names (mentioned for example in @Qualifier)